benjamenlambert/limit_order_book/README.md

 Each side of the order book is implemented as an AVL tree containing all price levels on that side of the book with non-zero quantity.
 Each side of the book also contains a pointer to the top of the book (highest price level on the bid side or lowest price level on the ask side).
 Each price level contains a hash table which contains all orders at that price, using the order ID as the key.
-Each price level also contains a pointer to its parent price level.                                               level
+Each price level also contains a pointer to its parent price level.

 # Design Considerations